Metal Detecting Tips | Should You Dig Everything at The BEACH?

-The long answer is that you never know what you are going to uncover... and that a trashy signal that sounds like aluminum foil has a chance of being a MASSIVE gold chain.
+The long answer is that you never know what you are going to discover with your metal detector... and that a trashy signal that sounds like aluminum foil has a chance of being a MASSIVE gold chain.
 Likewise, a deep gold ring may very well sound like an iron target!

-Most gold rings will identify exactly the same as a pull-tab and the truth is that there is no detector that is capable of distinguishing between these two targets!
+Most gold rings will have very similar Target ID's as pull-tabs and the truth is that there is no detector that is capable of distinguishing between these two targets!

 This is the reason you’ll hear many detectorists cursing pull tabs 😉

-In this situation, this will massively boost your chances of finding higher value precious metals like gold and platinum because these erosion events tend to carry low-density items away along with the sand.
+In this scenario this technique this will massively boost your chances of finding higher value precious metals like gold and platinum because these erosion events tend to carry low-density items away along with the sand.
 This means that almost all the low conductivity items will be coins, sinkers, and gold!

 Ultimately the ability of modern detectors to selectively ignore (discriminate) different metal alloys/shapes is an extremely powerful and often misunderstood tool that can be used in very different ways to potentially help or hinder the user.